JanaAhurtsova/graphiql-app/README.md

 * Editor
 * Variables section
 * Headers section
+* Sidebar :
      * Documentation section are visible only when app will receive a successfull response with the schema definition from the api
+     * Saving history
+     * Hot keys
+     * Settings (changing font size)
 * Response section